abhood1418/Thinker_App/README.md

 # modern_literature_app
-App Title: Modern Literature
+App Title: Thinker

-App Description: Provides the user with a random quote for inspiration and allows the user to search for books quickly and efficiently on the go.
+App Description: Provides the user with a random quote from a selection of tags.

-APIs: I am using two APIs for this project: Quotable and Google Books.
+APIs: I am using the Quotable API for this project.